enonic/xp-distro/README.md

 Welcome to the home of Enonic XP.
 To get started, please read our docs here: http://xp.readthedocs.org.

-This project bundles the runtime (https://github.com/enonic/xp) with the admin applications (https://github.com/enonic/xp-apps) that are necessary to use XP in a meaningful way.
+This project bundles the runtime (https://github.com/enonic/xp) with admin applications (app-admin-home, app-applications, app-standardidprovider and app-users) that are necessary to use XP in a meaningful way.

 ## Building